Unit 5: The Deep Block

 This year we are interested in the potential space between live and work.
 Through exploring audacious and ambitious spaces we consider a semi-public offering to the city: creating courts, light wells and lobbies within a high-density city block.

-Our Diploma studio 'Unit 5', at The Sir John Cass Faculty of Art, Architecture and Design will start by studying housing from the 50s through to the 70s.
+Our Diploma studio 'Unit 5', at The School of Art, Architecture and Design at London Metropolitan University will start by studying housing from the 50s through to the 70s.

 We will consider how these can be evolved to meet today’s needs and in doing so create original work.